Bergren headlines UK-record four All-America accolades as three earn honorable mention honors

 Skinner talks 3-0 win over UNC in season opener

-University of Kentucky hosted Duquesne in the first round of the NCAA Women's Volleyball tournament
+Volleyball defeats Oakland in the first round of the NCAA tournament on Friday, December 5, 2014

-The UK volleyball team defeats Texas A&M on Friday, November 22, 2013 at Memorial Coliseum.
+The Kentucky volleyball team defeats Arkansas on Senior Night on Saturday, November 29, 2014, at Memorial Coliseum.

 Since being tabbed Kentucky's head coach in December 2004, Craig Skinner has rejuvenated the Kentucky volleyball program into a national prominence once again.
 Skinner has directed the Wildcats to nine consecutive NCAA Tournaments - a feat only 12 other schools in the nation have achieved.
 That run includes three Sweet Sixteen appearances since 2009.
 Furthermore, the Wildcats have captured 17 or more victories in all nine seasons under Skinner's direction, including tallying 20 or more wins in six of the last seven seasons.